haido86/apis-swagger/README.md

-# apis-swagger - Group members: Mikhail & HaiDo
+Group Mikhail & HaiDo

+# Design a REST API with Swagger Editor

 Use Swagger Editor for documenting APIs for E-commerce site